-4.10.a.
+- 4.10.a.
 Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
-(Core)

-- 4.10.b.
+(Core) - 4.10.b.
 Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
 (Core) - 4.10.c.
 Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
 (Core)

 4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities.
+Didactic and Clinical Experiences

+Fellows must be provided with protected time to participate in core didactic activities.
 (Core)

 - 4.11.a.
 A minimum of 12 months must be devoted to clinical experience.
 (Core) - 4.11.b.
+Fellows must participate in the management of anti-infective therapy across the range of clinical settings, including the home.
+(Core)

+- 4.11.c.
 Experience with Continuity Ambulatory Patients Fellows must have continuity ambulatory clinic experience for the duration of the program that exposes them to the breadth and depth of the subspecialty.
-(Core) - 4.11.b.1.
+(Core) - 4.11.c.1.
 This experience should average one half-day each week.
 (Detail)